CompareAlfi0/CompareAlfi0/README.md

 👋 Hi, I’m @CompareAlfi0
-...Trying to understand a complex world.
+...trying to understand a complex world.

 <!---
 CompareAlfi0/CompareAlfi0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.